-No. Many colleges outside of the state encourage Texas college students to apply for admission.
-Further, many offer their online students in-state tuition rates.
+No. Residents of Texas are not required to attend online colleges in Texas.
+In fact, many online schools outside of the state encourage Texas college students to apply for admission.
+Further, many out-of-state schools offer their online students in-state tuition rates.

 Start by identifying the qualities you need in a college and an online program: reputation, accreditation, affordability, attention (via student-faculty ratio), or great support services – then order them by importance.
 Second, find a complete list of colleges in Texas that offer online programs – the ranking on this page and the search tool below are great places to start.
 Once you have your list of schools, filter them by your most important data point.
 For example, if you’re focusing on affordable options, try circling all the schools with tuition rates under $10,000 per year – then rinse and repeat for the remainder of your desired school qualities.
 This should help you narrow your search down to a small handful of candidates.
 From there, think about physical visits or phone conversations with counselors for more info.